-Each of the foregoing officers was an NEO for 2017 other than Mr. Kulovaara.
+Each of the foregoing officers was also an NEO for fiscal year 2018.

 Executive Compensation Philosophy

 We adhere to a pay-for-performance philosophy.
 In line with this philosophy, we have designed our compensation programs to support three main goals: